web333wiki/web3-wiki/cards/Oracle.md

 ### Historical Context & Evolution

-The need for oracles became apparent as developers began building more complex [[Smart Contract]] applications that required interaction with real-world data.
+The need for oracles became apparent as developers began building more complex [[Smart contract]] applications that required interaction with real-world data.
 Early solutions were often centralized, posing significant security risks.
 The evolution of oracles has been driven by the need for greater decentralization, security, and reliability, leading to the development of decentralized oracle networks (DONs) like [[Chainlink]].
 These networks use multiple independent nodes and cryptoeconomic incentives to ensure data accuracy and availability.

 ## The Oracle Problem